Art3mK/gcp-pro-arch-notes/compute_engine.md

 - up to 50 target pools per project
 - only one health check per pool
 - VMs can be in different zones in the same region

-# TODO
-- create instance group with autoscaler
-- network/http load balancer
-- MIG autoscaling - do not use maxRate balancing mode in the backend service?
-- balancing modes

 # Links